Narconon: Deaths at Narconon Arrowhead, Oklahoma, United States (2009–2012)

-Kaysie Dianne Werninck
+Kaysie Dianne Werninck (2009)

-The parents of Kaysie Dianne Werninck, who died at Narconon Arrowhead on 3 March 2009, filed a lawsuit against the center claiming her death was "a result of the defendant's [Narconon's] gross negligence".
+Kaysie Dianne Werninck died at Narconon Arrowhead on 3 March 2009.
+Her parents filed a lawsuit against the center claiming her death was "a result of the defendant's gross negligence".
 The case was settled.

-Gabriel Graves
+Gabriel Graves (2011)

 Gabriel Graves, who died at the facility in October 2011, was the subject of an open records request made to the ODMHSAS by the Tulsa World newspaper, which revealed reports of use and distribution of drugs at the facility.
 Graves' autopsy recorded his cause of death as "unknown".

-Hillary Holten
+Hillary Holten (2012)

-Hillary Holten, whose parents filed a lawsuit against Narconon Arrowhead, is alleged by her parents to have died due to lack of medical care.
+Hillary Holten died on April 11, 2012.
+Her parents filed a lawsuit against Narconon Arrowhead, and alleged Hillary had died due to lack of medical care.
 Their lawsuit states that she "had a history of Congenital Adrenal Hyperplasia, a condition that required the daily administration of Dexamethasone and in extreme circumstances, an injection of liquid cortisone", and that Narconon Arrowhead did not properly manage her condition.
 Gary Smith of Narconon refrained from comment, adding that "there are federal rights to privacy laws which prohibit us from discussing anything about former clients."

-Stacy Murphy
+Stacy Dawn Murphy (2012)

-Stacy Murphy's father said Narconon officials told him that, when his daughter was found dead alone in the "detox" room, she had not been checked on for two and a half hours.
+Stacy Dawn Murphy died on July 20, 2012 at Narconon Arrowhead.
+Stacy's father said Narconon officials told him that, when his daughter was found dead alone in the "detox" room, she had not been checked on for two and a half hours.
 "That's too long, if they thought she was overdosed, why didn't they have someone with her the whole time?" he said, adding, "We sent her there to get better, not to die".
 Gary Smith responded in an email statement that, "It is always deeply saddening when drug addiction takes a life or destroys a family. ...
 For the family the pain of losing a loved one to addiction is unimaginable."

 A patient who was resident at Narconon Arrowhead at the time of Stacy's death said, "There was no doctor there, no nurse on staff.
 There's nothing like that there ...
 The staff, they're all former patients. ...
 My understanding is that everyone there is pretty much a former patient. ...
 The drugs that would have saved Stacy's life were either not available or no one there knew how to administer it."
 Now told reporters that he feared retaliation by Narconon for talking to the police and media: "I'm afraid for my life."
 Stacy's roommate, Destanie Ramsey, called police on the night of her death in order to leave Narconon Arrowhead, where she claimed she was being held against her will.